 Sergeant First Class Lawrence Joel.
 It was Lawrence who saved the man the song earlier in this article is about.
 He was awarded the Medal of Honor for his bravery on the 8th of November, 1965.

 Corporal Terry Kawamura.
 Terry was awarded the MOH for his service at Camp Radcliff, Vietnam.

 PFC Carlos Lozada.
-I am quite familiar with Carlos, as I wrote about him in a book I have published: Puertorriqueños Who Served With Guts, Glory and Honor.
+I am quite familiar with Carlos, as I wrote about him in a book I have published.
 Carlos was given the MOH for his courage at Dak To, Vietnam.